ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteSpecification.md

     way certify implementation even if all tests pass.

--   The test suites verify the server-side testable requirements. but do not verify the requirements related to client behaviors and server internal behaviors.
+-   The test suites verify the server-side testable requirements. but do not verify the requirements related to client behavior and server internal behavior.

 Dependencies
 ------------